wp-plugins/ultimate-metabox-tabs/readme.txt

 Q. The metabox tabs are buggy with certain plugins, either not appearing or having weird behaviour.
 Why?

 A. As of now, on post types at least, Metabox tabs inserts itself just before the content, and pushes itself up via the CSS, this means things that attempt to hide the content may interfere.
-If you're a developer who knows a better filter/hook location, please contact me.
+This can be averted by going to the "Patches" menu and applying the Edit Advanced Forms patch.

 Q. Why have you allowed disabling and enabling ACF options and the hide content patch?